Pre-Med Event Request

 Request a speaker or materials from AAMC Pre-Med.

 You are eligible for the Fee Assistance Program only if you are a U.S. citizen, U.S. National, a lawful permanent resident (LPR) of the United States ("Green Card" holder), or have been granted refugee/asylum or Deferred Action for Childhood Arrivals (DACA) status by the U.S. government.

-Fee Assistance Program (FAP) eligibility decisions are tied directly to the U.S. Department of Health and Human Services' poverty level guidelines.
-For the 2014 calendar year, applicants whose 2013 total family income is 300 percent or less of the 2013 poverty level for their family size will be approved for fee assistance.
+Fee Assistance Program award approval is tied directly to the U.S. Department of Health and Human Services' poverty level guidelines.
+In 2015, you will be granted fee assistance if each household reported on your application has a 2014 total family income that is 300 percent or less than the 2014 national poverty level for that family size.

 Other Eligibility Requirements

-You may receive fee assistance for the MCAT® exam and/or the AMCAS® application through FAP for a maximum of five (5) calendar years during your lifetime, so that other examinees/applicants may also benefit from this program.
+You may be awarded fee assistance a maximum of five (5) times during your lifetime.
+This restriction enables other examinees and applicants to also benefit from this program.

 Each award includes Medical School Admission Requirements website, MCAT, and AMCAS benefits.
 Your benefits will expire on December 31 of the calendar year after you receive your award, regardless of when in the year your application was approved.

 If you apply and receive fee assistance during two consecutive calendar years, any unused benefits from your first award will expire as soon as your new award is approved.